-- 1. For high school dances, any students not enrolled at the Corry Area School District must register with the Building Principal prior to the dance. - 2.
+- 1. For school dances, any students not enrolled at the Corry Area School District must submit proper paperwork for approval by the building principal prior to the dance. - 2.
 Anyone 21 years of age or older cannot attend any dances. - 3.
-For middle school dances, only Corry Area Middle School students are permitted to attend. - 4.
-Any student suspended (in-school or out-of-school) on the day of the dance will not be permitted to attend school dances. - 5.
+Any student suspended (in-school or out-of-school) on the day of the dance will not be permitted to attend school dances. - 4.
 In addition to the above, all school rules are in effect, and all participants must be in the designated area for the dance.
 Any person who leaves the building must immediately leave school property and not return to the dance.